-Google, which has a market value of \$1 trillion, is a limited liability company organized and existing under the laws of Delaware, and is headquartered in Mountain View, California.
-It is owned by Alphabet Inc., a publicly traded company incorporated and existing under the laws of Delaware and headquartered in Mountain View, California.
+Google is a limited liability company organized and existing under the laws of the state of Delaware, and is headquartered in Mountain View, California.
+Google is owned by Alphabet Inc., a publicly traded company incorporated and existing under the laws of the state of Delaware and headquartered in Mountain View, California.